CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Myth #1: You should never wake a sleeping baby

-The truth: You’ve probably heard this one a thousand times already (and maybe even used it when your in-laws dropped by unexpectedly for a visit with baby), but don’t believe it.
+The truth: You’ve probably heard this one a thousand times already, but don’t believe it.
 In the first few weeks, your baby needs to eat every two to three hours.
-So there may be times when you will have to gently nudge her awake for a feeding, says Tanya Remer Altmann, MD, author of Mommy Calls.
+So there may be times when you will have to gently nudge them awake for a feeding, says Tanya Remer Altmann, MD, author of Mommy Calls.
 In fact, the American Academy of Pediatrics (AAP) lists several methods to wake a newborn if you need to:

 • Talking, singing, and gentle stimulation